USS Monarch: Service history

-Battle of Memphis
+First Battle of Memphis

 After fitting out at New Albany, Indiana, Monarch began active duty with the Ram Fleet.
 Steaming downriver in May 1862, she scouted Fort Pillow, Tennessee, in June 1862 and joined her sister ship, the sidewheel paddle steamer USS Queen of the West, and the ironclad gunboats USS Benton, USS Cairo, USS Carondelet, USS Louisville, and USS St. Louis in the Battle of Memphis on 6 June 1862.
 Engaging the Confederate River Defense Fleet, the rams destroyed seven of the Confederate ships, wiping out the Defense Fleet as an effective naval force.
 During the battle, Monarch rammed the cottonclad rams CSS Colonel Lovell and General Beauregard.
 The Union forces took Memphis, Tennessee, on 6 June 1862, clearing the upper Mississippi River of Confederate forts and naval craft.

 On 26 June 1862, Monarch and the ram USS Lancaster pursued General Earl Van Dorn down the Mississippi and up the Yazoo River, the Confederates burning General Earl Van Dorn below Yazoo City, Mississippi, to prevent her capture.